 Lower heat and add cheese slices.
 After 30 seconds, the cheese will melt and everything should be ready to eat.
 Dig in!

 Koreans typically serve this over a portable gas burner or electric hot pot.
 While it cooks in the middle of the table, guests can help themselves from the communal pot.
-Keep the contents of the pot at a low simmer.

-Add more chicken stock (up to 4 cups/ 1 L) as needed.
+Add more seafood or chicken stock (up to 4 cups/ 1 L) as needed.
 Add crown daisy/spinach and enoki mushrooms while it bubbles away, if using.
 You can also serve with additional instant noodle and cheese slices.

 Serve with rice.
 Eat immediately.